cforbes1/Go-SQLMock-Test-Example/README.md

 ```

 ### Initializing the Mock DB
 For each case, we will initialize a mock database using `sqlmock.New()`.
 This is similar to opening an actual database connection, but used for testing purposes only.
-Queries, insertion, updates, and deletion will work in the mock database just like an actual database.
+Queries, insertion, updates, and deletion will work just like an actual database.
 ```
 db, mock, err := sqlmock.New()
 if err != nil {